Should a Successor Trustee Take Over if the Trustee is Losing Capacity?

 How And When Should The Successor Trustee Take Over?

 How do you take over as successor Trustee?
 First, your father can voluntarily resign by signing a resignation of Trustee.
-If your father is not competent enough to do that, then you must follow the Trust terms on incapacity.
+If your father is not competent enough to do that, then you must follow the trust terms on incapacity.

 Most Trusts will have a provision describing the procedures for determining when (and how) the Trustee lacks capacity.
 For example, the Trust might say that a Trustee is deemed incapacitated if two licensed physicians sign written declarations stating the Trustee can no longer manage his or her own finances.
 Sometimes only one physician is required.
 Whatever the Trust terms state, you follow those terms and then the successor Trustee takes over.
 No court filing is required.